 Secondary Muscle Groups:

 The kettlebell RDL is an effective compound exercise, as it activates muscles throughout the body.
 This exercise secondarily works your core muscles, as your abdominals and obliques contract to stabilize your mid-section.

 In addition, your traps, forearms, and mid-lower back activate to control the weight during the exercise motion.

 1. Bigger & Stronger Glutes And Hamstrings

 The kettlebell RDL places a ton of tension on your glutes and hamstrings, which generates mechanical damage to the muscle fibers.
 As a result, your individual muscle cells grow through a process called hypertrophy.

 With greater muscle mass, not only will your lower half look more defined, but you will be able to improve your performance in other lifts such as the barbell squat and the deadlift.

 Adding the kettlebell RDL to your workout regimen can help improve your athletic performance.
 Walking, running, jumping, and other athletic movements all depend upon hip strength, endurance, and form.

-The kettlebell Romanian deadlift increases the strength and stability of your hips and core muscles.
-This will only serve to improve your performance in any athletic endeavor.
+The kettlebell Romanian deadlift increases the strength and stability of your glutes and hamstrings.
+This will only improve your performance in any athletic competition.

 Unlike other lower body exercises like the seated leg press or the glute ham raise, the kettlebell RDL doesn’t depend on any gym equipment to make major gains.